Sepehr2020/Advanced-Kinematics-for-Robotic-System/README.md

 For more information, read "Course_Project".

-Note: For individual projects, project 1 is not included and only projects 2, 3 and 4 are posted in part 1, part 2 and part 3 folders, respectively.
+Note: For individual projects, project 1 is not included and only projects 2, 3 and 4 are posted in part 1, part 2 and part 3 folders, respectively, because the first one was only the simple SolidWORKS design